 Life Expectancy: 10 years

-Golden geckos are skittish and have delicate skin, so are not good candidates for handling.
+Golden geckos are skittish and have delicate skin, so they are not good candidates for handling.
 They also have a bit of a reputation for biting when stressed.
-This may not be the best starter gecko for a new owner, but if you're patient when handling is necessary, your gecko eventually should become docile.
+This may not be the best gecko for a new lizard owner, but if you're patient when handling is necessary, your gecko can eventually become docile.

-Like many geckos, the golden will shed its tail when very stressed, and can regenerate the tail.
-That said, however, this is an extreme response from the gecko, and a gecko never should be picked up by its tail.
+Like many geckos, the golden will shed its tail when very stressed; they can also regenerate it.
+However, this is an extreme response from the gecko and it should never be picked up by its tail.

 The substrate for golden geckos should be something that retains moisture, such as reptile bark or shredded coconut fiber bedding.
-Some keepers also use pure soil, but avoid using potting soil, which often contains perlite, an inorganic material derived from mined volcanic glass of the same name.
+Some keepers also use pure soil but avoid using potting soil, which often contains perlite, an inorganic material derived from mined volcanic glass of the same name.
 It can cause impactions in lizard if too much is accidentally ingested.

 Golden geckos need a moderate to high humidity level; aim for 60 to 80 percent relative humidity.
-The best way to measure it is to get a hygrometer and monitor levels as humidity is very important.
-Provide humidity with regular misting; the geckos will likely drink from water droplets left from the mist.
+As humidity is very important, the best way to measure it is to get a hygrometer and monitor levels daily.
+Provide humidity with regular misting; the geckos will likely drink from water droplets that collect from the mist.

 Food and Water

-Golden geckos should be fed a variety of insect prey items.
-Crickets can make up the main part of the diet, with the addition of waxworms, mealworms, butterworms, roaches, and other insect prey.
-A gecko's prey should be gut loaded prior to feeding and dusted with a calcium supplement two to three times a week and a multivitamin once a week.
+Golden geckos should be fed a variety of live prey insects.
+Crickets can make up the main part of the diet, with the addition of waxworms, mealworms, butterworms, roaches, and other pesticide-free, live insect prey.
+A gecko's prey should be gut loaded prior to feeding and also dusted with a calcium supplement two to three times a week; use a multivitamin dusting once a week as well.

-Golden geckos will often take fruit as well, you can try mashed bananas, pureed baby food, or sliced fruit, especially tropical fruits such as mangos.
+Golden geckos will often eat fruit as well.
+You can try mashed bananas, pureed baby food, or sliced fruit; goldens especially like tropical fruits such as mangos.